Kissimmee Lake State Park

 Lake Kissimmee State Park is the perfect place to take the family.
 To explore the abundant plant life and wildlife inhabiting the area through its numerous hiking trails and lakes.
 There’s also a shaded picnic area with a pavilion and picnic tables.
 Visitors can get the full experience by spending the night at Lake Kissimmee State Park.
 Which offers both primitive campsites and full-facility campsites.
-There are tons of stuff to keep the family entertained in the State Park and nearby in the Lake Wales area.
+There is tons of stuff to keep the family entertained in the State Park and nearby in the Lake Wales area.

 About